yiying930/stem-based_method/README.md

 This repository contains the following:
 * code and data
   * stem_method.R
-  * simulated_data.csv
+  * presentbias_data.csv
   * laborunion_data.csv
 * figures

 ## Description
 The major advantage of stem-based method over other most popular methods is its robustness under various publication selection processes.
 Most commonly used bias correction methods make specific assumptions on the publication selection processes.
-The maximum-likelihood estimation method first proposed by [Hedges (1992)](https://www.jstor.org/stable/2246311?seq=1#metadata_info_tab_contents) assumes that publication probability will depend on statistical significance.
+The maximum-likelihood estimation method first proposed by [Hedges (1992)](https://www.jstor.org/stable/2246311?seq=1#metadata_info_tab_contents) and [Andrews and Kasy (2019)](https://www.aeaweb.org/articles?id=10.1257/aer.20180310) assumes that publication probability will depend on statistical significance.
 The trim-and-fill method proposed by [Duval and Tweedie (2000)](https://www.ncbi.nlm.nih.gov/pubmed/10877304) assumes that results with extremely negative results will be unpublished.
 Yet a game-theoretic model of communication among researchers with aggregation frictions ([Furukawa 2019](https://economics.mit.edu/files/12424)) suggests that imprecise null results are unlikely to be published so that publication selection process will depend on both p-values and estimates in a non-parsimonious way.

 ![Figure 1](https://github.com/Chishio318/stem-based_method/blob/master/figures/funnel_vertical0.png)
 > This figure illustrates the three publication selection processes discussed above in funnel plots.